CleverCheat/albion-dungeon-scanner/README.md

 ## Potential Improvements

 - Automatic detection of dungeon entrances and floor changes through Photon events.
-- Local extraction of binaries to XML format.
+- ~~Local extraction of binaries to XML format.~~ Done

 ## Disclaimer

-This code is purely for fun, and I am aware that it might not be the best-written code.
 If someone messes up with this code, I cannot be held responsible for any consequences.

 ## License